 when there is some chance of an incident or injury requiring first aid

 when there is a likely chance of a serious incident or injury requiring medical treatment

 when there is a high chance of a serious incident resulting in a highly debilitating injury

 Appropriate risk management reduces the risk level of activities.

-To assist Queensland state schools in conducting and preparing risk assessments, CARA Guidelines are available for 129 activities that may be part of a school's curriculum.
+To assist Queensland state schools in conducting and preparing risk assessments, CARA activity guidelines are available for a wide range of activities that may be part of a school's curriculum.
 These guidelines have been developed in conjunction with experienced teachers and relevant organisations (e.g. teachers' associations, sporting clubs) to reduce the risks of an activity.

-Sample parental permission templates are available to assist schools in their planning for high and extreme risk activities.
-See attached Parental Permission Template and Mature Age Student Permission Template .
+A sample parent/carer consent template is available to assist schools in their planning for high and extreme risk activities.

 Procedure - Managing risks in school curriculum activities